 The finances of price discounts

 Price discounts and sales promotions affect your profit and loss.
 Less revenue per unit sold, and also usually extra selling costs.
-You need to calculate if the price discount is going to have a positive impact on your finances.
+You need to calculate if the price discount is going to have a positive impact on your bottom line.

 Let’s say for example, your sales team propose offering a 20% price discount next month.
 And it’ll double your unit sales.